 2. Great Sleep Increases Focus

+Sleep is crucial for healthy brain functioning.
 If you sleep well, this influences your cognition, focus, and overall productivity.

+Many studies prove the amazing benefits of sleep.
 Good sleep was shown to improve not only memory but also problem-solving skills in children and adults.

 3. People Who Sleep More Eat Less